rixx/2018.djangocon.eu/access.md

 ## Accessibility and Inclusivity

-As DjangoCon Europe team, we are committed to make DjangoCon Europe welcoming to as many people as we can.
+As the DjangoCon Europe team, we are committed to make DjangoCon Europe welcoming to as many people as we can.
 Although we are a fairly diverse team, it is very likely that we have overlooked something – if that is the case, or if you feel left out by these statements, please [contact us](/contact)!
-We will do whatever we can to make DjangoCon Europe welcoming for you.
+We will do whatever we can to make DjangoCon Europe a welcoming event for you.

 ### Code of Conduct